maxi-jp/project_chandra/README.md

 	-To shoot: Left click mouse.

-	-In main menu you can go to the test mode with "T" key, particles sistem test with "Y" key and play against the super final boss pressing "Q" key.
+	-In main menu you can go to the test mode with "T" key, particles system test with "Y" key and play against the super final boss pressing "Q" key.

 	-In test mode you can see all the enemies with all the function keys: F1,F2,F3,F4,F5,F6,F7,F8,F9.
 And you can see the power ups with de F10 key.